Jon-AtAWS/opensearch-ml-quickstart/README.md

 `docker compose up`

 For Amazon OpenSearch Service, create a new domain in the AWS Management Console.
 See the [Getting Started Guide](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/gsg.html) for instructions.
 The quickstart will work with a single-node deployment (m7g.large), though we recommend two nodes to avoid a yellow cluster.
 Ensure that you enable fine-grained access control and set up an admin user with a secure password.
 Note the domain endpoint URL, as you'll need it for configuration.

+If you plan to use dense or neural sparse search with Amazon OpenSearch Service, we recommend using [OpenSearch Service's integrations](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/cfn-template.html) to simplify the creation of Amazon SageMaker endpoints.
+You can use the SageMaker endpoints from the AWS CloudFormation `Outputs` in the configuration.

 ## Configure the system